-(3) Sources: For Fiscal Years 2016-2018, the City's CAFRs for the City's annual wage, earnings, and net profits tax receipts and the City's Quarterly City Manager's Reports for gross PICA Tax (see first column in Table 43).
-For Fiscal Year 2019, the Fiscal Year 2019 Adopted Budget and the FY 2019 Fourth Quarter QCMR.
-For Fiscal Year 2020, the Fiscal Year 2020 Adopted Budget and the Twenty-Eighth Five-Year Plan.
+(3) Sources: For Fiscal Years 2015-2018, the City's CAFRs for the City's annual wage, earnings, and net profits tax receipts and the City's Quarterly City Manager's Reports for gross PICA Tax (see first column in Table 43).
+For Fiscal Year 2019, the Fiscal Year 2019 Adopted Budget, the Proposed Fiscal Year 2020 Budget, and the Proposed Twenty-Eighth Five-Year Plan.